 PlayStation VR (£180)

-Cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
-It's not as refined as those pricier rivals, as we had some technical issues during our review testing – but when it works well, it can be pretty brilliant.
-You'll need the PlayStation Camera (£39) for this, which is included in some bundles but not others, and will probably want PlayStation Move remotes (£70 for two) as well.
+Now much, much cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
+It's not as refined as those pricier rivals, but it has arguably the best VR game selection today.
+You'll need the PlayStation Camera (£35) for this, which is included in most bundles today, and will probably want PlayStation Move remotes (£60 for two) as well.

 PlayStation Vita (£110)

-Calling Sony's handheld system an accessory is a bit of a stretch, we admit – but Remote Play is such an awesome feature that we can't help but recommend it.
+Calling Sony's now-faded handheld system an accessory is a bit of a stretch, we admit – but Remote Play is such an awesome feature that we can't help but recommend it.
 The Vita can tap into a wireless connection and stream gameplay from your PS4 console wherever you are, letting you play top-end games on the go with minimal degradation… assuming you have a strong connection, of course.